Aircraft flying over Southport seafront at the Southport Air Show

 The Air Show Is Properly Special

 What makes it work, apart from the obvious fact that watching aircraft do extraordinary things at close range is inherently thrilling, is the setting.
 The display line runs parallel to the beach.
 The aircraft fly close to the shoreline.
 The sound hits you.
-On a clear Saturday in late summer, with a hundred thousand other people and a Typhoon breaking the sound barrier two hundred metres overhead, it is genuinely one of the better experiences you can have for free in the North of England.
+On a clear Saturday in late August, with a hundred thousand other people and a Typhoon going supersonics two hundred metres overhead, it is genuinely one of the better experiences you can have for free in the North of England.

 The Show